Fedict/dcattools/README-SCRAPER.md

  * HTML sites

 Adding a new one can be as simple as:
-- subclassing `be.fedict.dcat.scrapers.Scraper` in new separate package `be.fedict.dcat.scrapers.<datasource>`,
+- subclassing `be.gov.data.scrapers.Scraper` in new separate package `be.gov.data.scrapers.<datasource>`,
 - setting a new name
 - adding a `scraper.properties` configuration file (as a resource) in the package
 - adding a `script.txt` file (as a resource) listing additional data and queries to be used